 I don’t know if they first consulted with an experienced copyright lawyer about their t-shirt design, but if they had, they would likely have been told that each image and photograph was owned by someone.
 It could be the photographer or artist who created it, or a company, like a record label, for whom they were created.

 Another set of rights that the Jenners needed to obtain were rights of publicity.
-Generally, a public figure owns the rights to their name, face and likeness.
+Generally, a public figure owns the rights to their name, face, and likeness.
 Consequently, someone who wants to use their name, face or likeness needs to get permission from the public figure.
 In some states, like California, those rights are descendible after the public figure’s death.
 So, if Biggie or Tupac were domiciled in California, Kylie and Kendall would need to get permission from their estate.

 It’s clear that some or all of the involved icons (or their heirs) didn’t want themselves associated with the Jenners (certainly not a novel concern).
 They weren’t happy with the idea of Kylie and Kendall plastering their faces over those of the iconic musicians.
-They also didn’t want the implied endorsement that caused of the Jenners and their clothing line.
+They also didn’t want the implied endorsement caused by the Jenners and their clothing line.

 The backlash and consequences were immediate, unvarnished and potentially expensive.
 Biggie’s mom called their use of his image “disrespectful, disgusting, and exploitation at its worst!!!”
 Sharon Osbourne suggested that Kylie and Kendall “haven’t earned the right to put (their) face with musical icons.
 Stick to what you know…lip gloss.”
 Several other celebs also excoriated the Jenners, calling them out for their seeming lack of intelligence, common sense and for their self-aggrandizement.

 Kylie and Kendall offered identical apologies on social media (I guess they share a publicist as well their sensibility) and pulled the shirts from sale.
 But, it was too little, too late.